 If private loans file IRS form 1099 to get their tax deduction, it may cause a tax debt unless you were bankrupt or insolvent at the time of the charge off.
 There is a simple form to help you avoid this.
 Income taxes are dischargeable after three years.
 Student loans are not generally dischargeable unless you prove the three parts of the Brunner test for undue hardship.
 It is better to have a tax debt than a student loan debt.

 If a private student loan does sue, it is rare for them to win if you use a qualified attorney to defend the case.
-If you are defending a private student loan, the cost is low for an answer, discovery and summary judgment motion.
-Defending a private student loan with these items will often cause a case to be dismissed.
+If you are defending a private student loan, the cost is low for an answer, discovery, and summary judgment motion.
+Defending a private student loan with these items and a summary judgment motion will often cause a case to be dismissed.